AMVukojevic/product-analyst-ab-test/README.md

 ## 1. Executive summary

 A controlled experiment on **90 189** new players tested whether moving the first progression gate from level 30 to level 40 would boost early‑stage engagement.
 The change reduced **Day‑7 retention by 0.8 pp** (p < 0.001).
-With current acquisition volumes that equates to roughly **7 000 fewer retained users per month** and a measurable decline in lifetime value.
+The retention drop is directionally negative; converting it into a revenue figure would require internal LTV assumptions and is outside the scope of this public walkthrough.
 I therefore recommend keeping the gate at **level 30**.

 ---